apuder/TRS-IO/README.md

 handle mDNS that is used to resolve <a href="http://trs-io.local">trs-io.local</a>.
 In that case the IP address that was assigned to TRS-IO can be used instead.

+The web interface will also display two icons to indicate the status of the SMB share and the micro-SD card (see screenshot above).
+Green icons indicate that TRS-IO has access.
+Red icons indicate an error.
+In that case, hovering the mouse over the red icon will display the error message.
+It should be noted that TRS-IO needs to be rebooted whenever a micro-SD card is inserted or ejected.

 Pushing the status button will make the LED flash twice.
 The first time for the WiFi status (green: WiFi connected; red: WiFi not connected) and a